times-software/feff10/index.md

 Please cite an appropriate feff reference if the code or its results are used in published work.
 The main reference for calculations using the current version feff10 is:

 *Calculations of x-ray spectroscopies using FEFF10 and Corvus*, J.J.
 Kas, F.D.
 Vila, D. Pemmaraju, Tun S. Tan, S. Vimolchalao, and J.J.
-Rehr, Unpublished, 2020.
+Rehr, arXiv:2106.13334 [cond-mat.mtrl-sci], 2021.

 *Parameter-free calculations of x-ray spectra with FEFF9*, J.J.
 Rehr, J.J.
 Kas, F.D.
 Vila, M.P.
 Prange, K. Jorissen, Phys.
 Chem.
 Chem.
 Phys., 12, 5503-5513 (2010).